 - Standard trail stuff, in a mesh sack:

-- Water bladder – I used a 2L Platypus (Amazon).
+- Water bladder.
+In 2022, I switched my primary bladder from Platypus to an Osprey 2.5L reservoir (Amazon), which I found easier to fill and load into my pack than the Platypus.
 I also carried an auxiliary 1L bladder that I didn’t end up using since streams were flowing well enough that we could count on refills as needed.

 - Electronics pouch: plug adapter, multiport USB charger (Amazon), battery (Amazon), charging cables